8 min reading time

 I cannot overemphasise the importance of fluid intake on all aspects of health, including our backs.
 Drink plenty of water and herbal teas to keep your spinal disks hydrated and your back supple.

-Found in a wide range of delectable foods such as dark chocolate, blueberries, leafy greens and pulses, antioxidants reduce oxidative stress, which is associated with chronic inflammation in the body.
-Reducing inflammation has positive effects on back pain.
+Antioxidants are found in a wide range of delectable foods such as dark chocolate, blueberries, leafy greens and pulses.
+They reduce oxidative stress, which is associated with chronic inflammation in the body.
+Reducing inflammation has positive effects on back pain as well.

 Focus on relieving back and joint pain so that you can live a healthy and pain-free life.